-Correct identification
+Correct Identification

-For your safety, you must check that the information on your armband and the labels for your medical records are accurate.
+For your safety, you must check that the information on your armbands and the labels for your medical records are accurate.
 Ask to see your consent form and read this very carefully before your procedure and before you have any medicines that can make you drowsy.
 Make sure that what is written is what you consented to when you signed the form.
-Please also check with us that we know which part of the body you will be having your procedure on.
 If there is any doubt about it being correct, let the staff know immediately and do not proceed with your procedure until you are satisfied that the information is correct.